openebs/mayastor-docs/reference/kubectl-plugin.md

 - The plugin currently does not have authentication support.
 - The plugin can operate only over HTTP.
-- In the case of a multi-cluster setup, the plugin by default picks up the first master node IP for REST access.
-In case  REST is not accessible using the selected master node IP, the plugin would not be able to pick up an alternate worker node IP by default.
+- In the case of a cluster with multiple master nodes, the plugin by default picks up the first master node IP for accessing the REST service.
+In case  the REST service is not accessible using the selected master node IP, the plugin would not be able to pick up an alternate master node IP by default.